shuyinggg/OrderBookWebsite/README.md

 └── README.md
 ```

+## Usage
-## Compiles and hot-reloads for development
+### Compiles and hot-reloads for development
 ```
 npm run serve
 ```
-Then navigate to the localcost shown in the terminal.
+Then navigate to the localcost shown in the terminal, usually [http://localhost:8080/](http://localhost:8080/).

 ### Compiles and minifies for production
 ```